JakeTurner616/simple-mtg-keypoint-regression/README.md

 ## License

 All dataset generation code is released under the [GNU GPL v3.0](LICENSE) LICENSE.
+Dependencies may have different Licensing.